dkuthoore/oyaDemo/replit.md

-# CryptoLearn AI Platform
+# OyaChat Demo

 ## Overview

-CryptoLearn AI Platform is a React-based learning application designed to teach cryptocurrency and blockchain concepts through interactive insights, AI-powered explanations, and comprehensive lesson modules.
-The platform features a modern glassmorphism design with crypto-focused aesthetics and demonstrates senior React engineering patterns.
+OyaChat Demo is a React-based prototype showcasing AI-powered cryptocurrency learning through interactive insights, chat assistance, and comprehensive lessons.
+The platform features a modern glassmorphism design with a simplified user interface focused on demonstrating key user flows.

-The application provides three core learning modes: insight cards with hyperlinked concepts for quick exploration, AI chat assistance for immediate explanations, and deep lesson modules for comprehensive learning.
-Users can interact with cryptocurrency content through clickable concepts that trigger AI explanations, creating an engaging and educational experience.
+The application provides three core features: insights carousel modal with hyperlinked concepts for quick exploration, AI chat assistance with lesson creation capabilities, and comprehensive lesson modules with quiz functionality.
+Users can click on crypto concepts to trigger AI explanations, creating an engaging educational experience.

 ## User Preferences